-Heritage Designated Properties
+Heritage Designations & Properties

 This is the plaque that goes on the front of your building when you designate